 My love of storytelling and insatiable curiosity has driven me from my native Detroit to the bayous of Louisiana and as far as the deserts of Central Africa.

-While working in the warehouse for Eastern Effects in NYC my first short documentary, [Food Water Revolution (2005): a short about Iraq War Veterans in New Orleans] premiered at MoMa’s documentary fortnight.
-I subsequently began working on-set as an electrician & gaffer while at the same time traveling almost weekly, producing and editing videos for the Financial Times.
+In 2005, while working at a grip / electric rental company in NYC my first short documentary, [Food Water Revolution: a short about Iraq War Veterans in New Orleans] premiered at MoMa’s documentary fortnight.
+I subsequently began working on-set as an electrician & gaffer while at the same time traveling almost weekly, producing and editing videos for the Financial Times, including coverage for the 2008 Presidential election.

-In 2008 I was called up again by friends at Iraq Veterans Against the war to help with “Winter Soldier: Iraq & Afghanistan,” a three-day televised summit in which veterans of these foreign wars gave testimony of their experiences while serving abroad, and I acted as Executive Producer of broadcast.
+In 2008 I worked with friends at Iraq Veterans Against the war to produce “Winter Soldier: Iraq & Afghanistan,” a three-day televised summit in which veterans of these foreign wars gave testimony of their experiences while serving abroad.
 The following year I was commissioned to direct a documentary exposing the disastrous effects of the Chad-Cameroon Oil Pipeline and I lived in Cameroon during production of Quel Souvenir.
-Following completion of the film, I served as Senior Video Producer for the nationally-syndicated show GRITtv with Laura Flanders for which I edited daily and also directed field segments for the show, including The Harvest and Miriam Moscowitz: Surviving McCarthyism.
-METROPOLIS ILLINOIS, a short documentary, was inspired by a group I met while traveling for GRIT and tells the story of a year-long lockout in Southern Illinois.
+Following completion of the film, I served as Senior Video Producer for the nationally-syndicated show GRITtv with Laura Flanders for which I produced daily segments and directed field pieces, including The Harvest and Miriam Moscowitz: Surviving McCarthyism.
+METROPOLIS ILLINOIS, a short documentary, was inspired by a group I met while traveling for GRITtv and tells the story of a year-long lockout in Southern Illinois.

-I was recently a fellow at Uniondocs, a documentary arts space in Brooklyn NY and I produced and directed two short documentaries and as a member of the collaborative studio.
-Eric, Winter to Spring premiered this year at the True/False Film Festival, was included in Rooftop Film's Summer Series and won Best Short Documentary at the Brooklyn Film Festival.
+In 2014 I was a fellow of Uniondocs Studio Collaborative, and I produced and directed two short documentaries Nelly's and Eric, Winter to Spring.
+The latter premiere at the True/False Film Festival in 2015, screened at Rooftop Film's Summer Series and won Best Short Documentary at the Brooklyn Film Festival.

 I currently live in Brooklyn with my husband Zac and a cat named Squirrel.